 In East Timor, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

-Handicap International's program in East Timor aims to improve the access to services (health, social, education, employment) of people with disabilities and vulnerable populations, in emergency and development settings, as well as to increase their participation in public and political life.
+Humanity & Inclusion in East Timor aims to improve the access to services for people with disabilities and vulnerable populations, in emergency and development settings, as well as to increase their participation in public and political life.

-In 2011, following a comprehensive consultation process on disability and inclusion, the organization resumed its intervention in the country in close cooperation with local disabled people's organizations as well as the Ministry of Social Solidarity.
+In 2011, following a comprehensive consultation process on disability and inclusion, the organization resumed its intervention in the country in close cooperation with local organizations for people with disabilities as well as the Ministry of Social Solidarity.

 Vocational Training and Livelihood